pigcoder3/UniversalBash/README.md

 ### Scripts inside

- - rep - repeats a command x number of times
+ - rep - Repeats a command x number of times

- - fe (iron) - finds and edits a file from any directory without knowing the exact path
+ - fe (iron) - Finds and edits a file from any directory without knowing the exact path

+ - tab - Creates a newline barrier that is the specified hieght